 Shannon Amidon is an award winning artist from San Jose, CA. She creates mixed media artwork primarily concentrating on the ancient medium of encaustic painting.
 She incorporates natural, upcycled and repurposed materials into her artwork, breathing new life into objects that would otherwise be destined for a landfill.
 Using environmentally safe and sustainable practices is very important to her.
 In addition to upcycling discarded objects and materials she also makes her own paints using natural earth pigments and binders.

 Shannon’s artwork has been featured in many solo and group exhibitions worldwide.
-In 2015 she received the Leigh Weimers Emerging Artist Award.
+Shannon was selected for the 2017 stARTup Art Fair in San Francisco.
+In 2015 she received the Leigh Weimers Emerging Artist Award and was identified by the curators of the Triton Museum of Art as an artist they feel are worthy of attention in the coming years.
 In 2011 she was named the SV Creates Artist Laureate, receiving a Fellowship Grant.
 She was also the recipient of an Eco Art Grant and studio make-over from the Art Inspector part of the Zero One Art and Technology Network.

 My artwork explores the cycles of life, calling attention to its transitory and fragile nature.
 I’m enthralled and intrigued by the natural sciences, and I feel that especially in this technology-driven age we need reminders of the briefness of life and wonders of the natural world.